 Due to the growing popularity of digital wallets, contactless payment technology is becoming more prevalent in different situations.
 In recent years, the development of QR codes has ushered in a new era of contactless possibilities.
-Instant payments at the customer’s end are enabled by scanning the codes on the retailer's POS, which means that whether you're scrolling through social media or shopping your favourite online retailer, shopping has never been faster.
+Instant payments at the customer’s end are enabled by scanning the codes on the retailer's POS, which means that whether you're scrolling through social media or shopping your favorite online retailer, shopping has never been faster.

 The QR codes serve as a less expensive alternative to chip and pin in real life.
 For example, in restaurants, you can read a menu, scan the meal you want, and pay for it all in a second.
 The adoption of QR codes in shopping stores can assist merchants in delivering a seamless omnichannel experience by allowing consumers to scan an item and pay instantly on their phones without waiting in line.

-A successful brand has the customer at the centre of all marketing efforts and personalization is at the heart of this strategy.
+A successful brand has the customer at the center of all marketing efforts and personalization is at the heart of this strategy.
 80% of customers are more likely to purchase a product or service from a brand that provides personalized experiences.
 So, what does this mean for eCommerce brands?
 It means the more meaningful your buyer communications are, the better.

 The marketing efforts should be focused on

-- Matching customer’s interests & shopping behaviour
+- Matching customer’s interests & shopping behavior

 - Offering an exceptional deal, offer, or incentive

 - Telling a good story to connect with the audience